dib-lab/2022-paper-branchwater-software/manuscript.md

 acceptably performant on most real-world data.

 Branchwater faces very different challenges in searching large collections of *metagenomes*.
-Many of these data sets are extremely large, slow to read from disk, and individually require substantial memory to load.
-Where multiple queries are used to search each metagenome, quadratic search costs will also be incurred.
+Many of these data sets are individually extremely large, and hence slow to read from disk and expensive to store in memory.
+Where multiple queries are used to search each metagenome, quadratic search costs are also be incurred.

 One solution we explored was a scatter-gather approach based on a cluster-aware workflow engine (in this case, snakemake